Empower Your Practice

 #3.
 Respond promptly and within a reasonable timeframe

-Even if you don't have an immediate answer, acknowledging their email and providing a timeframe for a more detailed response can go a long way toward maintaining open lines of communication.
+Even if you don't have an immediate answer, acknowledging their email and providing a timeframe for a more detailed response can go a long way toward maintaining open lines of communication and preventing unnecessary anxiety.

 #4.
 Use a polite and empathetic tone